Screening vs Diagnostic Testing

 Here are a few comparative examples to highlight the differences in pregnancy.

-The obvious advantage is the non-invasive nature of both tests.
-In the case of the PNS, there are two blood tests and an ultrasound, while the NIPT relies on a single blood test.
+The obvious advantage is the non-invasive nature of the test.
+The NIPT relies on a single blood test.
 For many women, an invasive procedure such as an amniocentesis or CVS is frightening and anxiety provoking – while a blood test is relatively routine.

 The main strength of NIPT is its detection rate for trisomy 21 (Down syndrome) with every company providing this test reporting a greater than 98% detection rate.
 The main disadvantage of this test (and it isn’t really a fault of the test) is patient’s understanding of what the test tells them.
 It seems more common than not that once a patient received a reassuring result from an NIPT – they assume everything is perfect.
 The reality is NIPT has screened for the correct number of several chromosomes and left 19 other chromosomes uninterrogated.
 Furthermore, with screening tests we are only talking about chromosome abnormalities and not genetic conditions.
 Please read the section on diagnostic testing to understand the differences between testing for chromosomes numbers and genetic conditions/syndromes/deletions/duplications.